w2gner/w2gner/README.md

 - 🔭 I’m currently working on [Livelo](https://livelo.com.br/)

-- 👯 I’m looking to collaborate on an international oroject
+- 👯 I’m looking to collaborate on an international project

 - 👨‍💻 All of my projects are available at [https://wagnerghedin.com](https://wagnerghedin.com)